 objnon-extensible, nothing happens, but this is not an error.
 In strict mode, a warning is issued.

 objhas an own property with the given name, then the existing property's value is set as described below.

-Creation of new properties.
-Two of the cases above involve creating a new own property on obj.
+One of the cases above involves creating a new own property on obj.
 The name of the new property is given by

 id.
 The initial stored value of the new property is